Comprehensive guarantee and guarantee waivers

 - Your goods can be held, duty suspended (or unpaid if re-exported), in:

-- If you import goods for specific processing, it may be possible to have the duty suspended (or unpaid if the processed product is re-exported) under inward processing.
+- If you import goods for specific processing, it may be possible under inward processing to have the duty:

 - If you temporarily export goods for processing or repair you may be able to claim total or partial relief from import charges using outward processing.